0brand/Privacy-and-Security-Focused-Browser/README.md

 SecBrowser is a security-focused browser that provides better protection from exploits, thereby reducing the risk of infection from malicious, arbitrary code.
 A built-in security slider provides enhanced usability, as website features which increase the attack surface (like JavaScript) can be easily disabled.
 Since many of the features that are commonly exploited in browsers are disabled by default, SecBrowser's attack surface is greatly reduced.
 Without any customization, SecBrowser’s default configuration offers better security than Firefox, Google Chrome or Microsoft Edge.<sup>[[1]](https://2019.www.torproject.org/projects/torbrowser/design/)</sup> It also provides better protections from [online tracking](https://www.whonix.org/wiki/Data_Collection_Techniques), [fingerprinting](http://www.whonix.org/wiki/Data_Collection_Techniques#Fingerprinting_of_Browser_.28HTTP.29_Header) and the linkability of activities across different websites.

 SecBrowser is a derivative of the Tor Browser Bundle (which itself is a derivative of Mozilla Firefox) but without Tor.
 This means unlike Tor Browser, SecBrowser does _not_ route traffic over the Tor network, which in common parlance is referred to as "clearnet" traffic.
 Even without the aid of the Tor network, SecBrowser still benefits from the numerous [patches](https://gitweb.torproject.org/tor-browser.git) that Tor developers merged into the code base.
 Even with developer skills, these enhancements would be arduous and time consuming to duplicate in other browsers, with the outcome unlikely to match SecBrowser's many security benefits.
-While users can install browser extensions to mitigate specific attack vectors.
-Its unlikely to compare to SecBrowser which leverages the experience and know how of the Tor Project developers and the battle tested Tor Browser.
+While browser extensions can be installed to mitigate specific attack vectors, this ad hoc approach is insufficent.
+SecBrowser leverages the experience and knowledge of skilled Tor Project developers, and the battle-tested Tor Browser.

 ## Security Enhancements: